Skip to content

 D. Vulnerability handling

-• MUST: The project has a published SECURITY.md with a reporting route and contact address.
+• MUST: The project has a published SECURITY.md with a reporting route, contact address and time window for acknowledgement and preliminary assessment (recommended: ≤ 5 working days).

 • MUST: A function or person responsible for vulnerability handling is appointed.